-- The official schedule of classes for the upcoming semester are also provided here.
-You will need to log in using your Net ID, or GW e-mail login combination.
+- The official schedule of classes for the upcoming semester are also provided through the GW Student Portal.
+You will need to login using your Net ID or GW e-mail login combination.

 - DegreeMAP is used to track your courses and credit hours for degree completion.
-Although incoming students will work primarily with their graduate professional advisors on DegreeMAP, students should still familiarize themselves with the program.
+Although incoming students will work primarily with their graduate professional advisors on DegreeMAP, students should still familiarize themselves with it.

 - For incoming students, access will be provided the month prior to the first semester of classes.

-- All students with U.S. citizenship may voluntary enroll in the university's health insurance plan through Aetna Student Health.
-Visit the GW Student Health Services office for more information.
+- Domestic students: All students with U.S. citizenship may voluntary enroll in the university's health insurance plan through Aetna Student Health.
+Visit the Colonial Health Center office for more information.

-Attention International Students: The university automatically enrolls all F-1 and J-1 visa holding international students in GW's Aetna Student Health Plan.
+- International Students: The university automatically enrolls all F-1 and J-1 visa holding international students in GW's Aetna Student Health Plan.
 This will be charged to your student account, along with your tuition fees.
-Please visit the Student Health Center for more information regarding the student health insurance policy at GW.
+Read more about the student health insurance policy at GW.

 - Students are strongly encouraged to make a Skype appointment with their Graduate Professional Advisor prior to registering for classes.